Haivision/srt/docs/API-functions.md

 #### `SRT_ECONNSOCK`

-The socket is currently connected and therefore preforming the required operation is not possible.
-Usually it's about setting an option that must be set before connecting, alghouth it is allowed to be altered after binding.
-Also when trying to start connecting operation (`srt_connect*`), while the socket isn't in the state that allows it (only `SRTS_INIT` or `SRTS_OPENED` are allowed).
+The socket is currently connected and therefore performing the required operation is not possible.
+Usually concerns setting an option that must be set before connecting (although it is allowed to be altered after binding), or when trying to start a connecting operation (`srt_connect*`) while the socket isn't in a state that allows it (only `SRTS_INIT` or `SRTS_OPENED` are allowed).

 #### `SRT_EINVPARAM`